devopsrepohq/vpc/README.md

 - [x] Deploy a standard VPC with public, private, and isolated subnet.
 - [x] Use multiple AZs deployments for high availability.
 - [x] Use security groups and network ACLs.
-- [x] Use IAM policies to control access.
-- [x] Use Amazon CloudWatch for monitor VPC components and VPN connections.
 - [x] Use flow logs to capture information about IP traffic going to and from network interfaces in VPC.

 # Prerequisites